-What Can a Handyman Do in Fircrest, Washington?
+What Can a Handyman Do Without a License in Fircrest, Washington?

 In Fircrest (Pierce County), most paid handyman/repair/remodel work triggers Washington State contractor registration with the WA Department of Labor & Industries (L&I); Washington does not have a broad “handyman” dollar-threshold exemption from contractor registration for doing construction work for others.
 Separately, specialty trades like electrical and plumbing require their own state credentials, and you typically need a City of Fircrest business license (via Washington’s Business Licensing Service) even if you’re already registered as a contractor with L&I.